dbads/node-app-setup/README.md

 ## Node-app-setup
-  Boilerplate code for setting basic stuff like eslint, typescript, changelog, tests, editor configuration for auto format on save, standard extensions etc
+  Boilerplate code for setting basic stuff like eslint, typescript, changelog, tests, editor configuration for auto format on save, standard extensions etc. If you are using a framework you might get most of it already setup but not then this may help you a lot.

 ### Setup